cjdaly/CompuCanvas/README.md

 * Model S2B ("Boots") [details](model/S2B)
 * Model RB3x [details](model/RB3x)

-:sparkles: :star: Some CompuCanvas systems are available for sale in the [IoTArtworks Etsy store](https://www.etsy.com/shop/IoTArtworks). :star: :sparkles:

 See the [CompuCanvas-code](https://github.com/cjdaly/CompuCanvas-code) repo for notes on how to control CompuCanvas features from the Linux command line and how to setup a new CompuCanvas (starting from new Raspbian Jessie install).